Learning Hard Retrieval Decoder Attention for Transformers: Hard Retrieval Attention

 where $P^g$ stands for the gradient of $P$.

-Since the retrieval operation of the value sequence $V$ with the matrix $P_{hard}$ consisted of one-hot vectors is equivalent to the matrix-multiplication between $P_{hard}$ and $V$.
-Given the gradient of the hard attention result $Attention_{Hard}^g$, the gradients of $P_{hard}$ and $V$ can be computed by:
+The retrieval operation of the value sequence $V$ with the matrix $P_{hard}$ consisting of one-hot vectors is equivalent to the matrix-multiplication between $P_{hard}$ and $V$.
+Given the gradient of the hard attention result $Attention_{Hard}^g$, the gradients of $P_{hard}$ and $V$ can be computed as:

 where $V^g[i]$ is the $i$th row of the gradient matrix $V^g$ of $V$.

 For efficiency, we use the retrieval operation again instead of the matrix multiplication for the computation of $V^g$ like in the forward pass.